EclecticTaco/pazaak/pazaak/README.md

     * ~~CPU will always play card to increase card to 20~~
     * ~~Otherwise, keep recieving house cards~~
     * ~~If count is over 20, play minus card if avail~~
+    * If count is over 20, play an minus card that can get count to under 20

 ## Need to Refactor
 * ~~Refactor Card and PickCards to dynamically render instead of hardcoding and repeating~~